Don Peters

-Don Peters is a former American gymnastics coach and head coach of the United States women's gymnastics team at the 1984 Summer Olympics.
-He was hired as head coach SCATS Gymnastics, a gymnastics club in Huntington Beach, California.
+Don Peters is a former American gymnastics coach.
+He was head coach of the United States women's gymnastics team at the 1984 Summer Olympics.
+He was banned for life by USA Gymnastics in 1991 after allegations that he had sexually assaulted gymnasts.

-Peters played football at Bellmar High School under coach Baptiste Manzini and later played at Belle Vernon Area High School.
-He later attended West Chester University and was a member of the West Chester Golden Rams gymnastics team and was team captain for his last year.
+Peters played football at Bellmar High School under coach Baptiste Manzini and later at Belle Vernon Area High School.
+He attended West Chester University, where he competed with the West Chester Golden Rams gymnastics team; he was team captain during his final year at the school.

-Peters coached at Grossfeld School of Gymnastics then later SCATS Gymnastics.
-He became the head coach of the United States women's national artistic gymnastics team and oversaw their team silver medal at the 1984 Summer Olympics.
+Peters coached at Grossfeld School of Gymnastics, then SCATS Gymnastics in Long Beach, California.
+From 1980 to 1988, he served as head coach of the United States women's national artistic gymnastics team; he led them to a team silver medal at the 1984 Summer Olympics.

-In 2011, Peters was banned for life by USA Gymnastics and removed from the hall of fame after allegations surfaced that he had sexually assaulted three teenage gymnasts.
+In 2011, Peters was banned by USA Gymnastics and removed from its hall of fame after he was alleged to have sexually assaulted three teenage gymnasts.